Yellowtail Dam

 Yellowtail Dam is a dam across the Bighorn River in south central Montana in the United States.
 The mid-1960s era concrete arch dam serves to regulate the flow of the Bighorn for irrigation purposes and to generate hydroelectric power.
 The dam and its reservoir, Bighorn Lake, are owned by the U.S. Bureau of Reclamation.

-The project was the result of negotiations between the federal government and the Crow Nation, the tribe of Native Americans that lived on the surrounding Crow Indian Reservation, and was originally envisioned as a shared facility that would provide profits for both sides.
+The project was the result of negotiations between the federal government and the Crow Tribe, the tribe of Native Americans that lived on the surrounding Crow Indian Reservation, and was originally envisioned as a shared facility that would provide profits for both sides.
+There were deep divisions within the Crow Tribe on support and opposition for the dam construction itself as well as on leasing or sale of the land to the government.

 Eventually, the land was sold to Reclamation, although much of the reservoir, which extends 72 mi upstream into Wyoming, lies in the reservation.
 The dam was authorized in 1944 and groundbreaking was in 1961; it was completed in 1967 after six years of construction.